Kiss of the Spider Woman (novel): Style

-Criticism

-The novel received mixed reviews.
-The Hudson Review stated that "Puig is a master of narrative craftsmanship" (1979), while The New York Times Book Review asserted that "Other than these film synopses, there's not much here".
-Rita Felski, in The Uses of Literature, has argued for an interpretation of Kiss of the Spider Woman as "an exercise in aesthetic re-education," a reading that is indicative of the principles she has laid out in her vision of postcritique.

 Themes

 The author includes a long series of footnotes on the psychoanalytic theory of homosexuality.
 The footnotes act largely as a representation of Puig's political intention in writing the novel: to present an objective view of homosexuality.
 The footnotes include both factual information and that given by the fictional Anelli Taub.
 The footnotes tend to appear at moments of misunderstanding between Molina and Valentín.
 The extended notes deepen the novel's experimental nature while clarifying the book's challenge to traditional psychoanalytic views of homosexuality.

-However, the two levels, the literary one of the dialogue and that of the footnotes, proceed hand in hand, aiming at the same goal, an objective that the author deliberately leaves open to the interpretation of the reader.
+Reception

+The novel received mixed reviews.
+The Hudson Review stated that "Puig is a master of narrative craftsmanship" (1979), while The New York Times Book Review asserted that "Other than these film synopses, there's not much here".
+Rita Felski, in The Uses of Literature, has argued for an interpretation of Kiss of the Spider Woman as "an exercise in aesthetic re-education," a reading that is indicative of the principles she has laid out in her vision of postcritique.

+Adaptations

+Play

+Puig adapted the novel into a stage play in 1983, with an English translation by Allan Baker.
+It was first staged in London in 1985 using Baker's translation, with Mark Rylance and Simon Callow in the lead roles.
+It was staged again in April 2007 at the Donmar Warehouse, starring Rupert Evans as Valentin and Will Keen as Molina.